ACE Functions

 Include the following optional arguments to customize ACE table-diff behavior:

-• Higher values improve performance but increase memory usage.
+- Higher values improve performance but increase memory usage.

-• This is a configurable parameter in ace_config.py.
+- This is a configurable parameter in

-• -m or --max-cpu-ratio is a float value that specifies the maximum CPU utilisation; the accepted range is 0.0-1.0.
-The default is 0.6.
+-mor--max-cpu-ratiois a float value that specifies the maximum CPU utilisation; the accepted range is 0.0-1.0.
+The default is 0.6.- This value is configurable in

-• This value is configurable in ace_config.py.
+- This value is configurable in

-• --batch-size is an integer value that specifies the number of blocks to process per multiprocessing worker (default: 1).
+--batch-sizeis an integer value that specifies the number of blocks to process per multiprocessing worker (default:1).- The higher the number, the lower the parallelism.

-• This value is configurable in ace_config.py.
+- This value is configurable in

 ACE table-diff Command Examples